voxel51/fiftyone/docs/source/user_guide/export_datasets.rst

 :ref:`YOLO <YOLOv5Dataset-export>` store an explicit list of classes for the label field being exported.

-In such cases, all exporters providing by FiftyOne use the following strategy to retrieve the class list when exporting a given `label_field`:
+In such cases, all exporters provided by FiftyOne use the following strategy to retrieve the class list when exporting a given `label_field`:

 1. If the exporter provides a parameter like `classes` that allows for